Anoop1989/sample_oauth2/README.md

 cd sample_oauth2

+Ensure you have gemset pointing appropriately using following commands (use pulse360 gemset if already exist)

-rvm list
+-> rvm list

-rvm gemset list
+-> rvm gemset list

 bundle install